Improving generalization to new environments and removing catastrophic forgetting in Reinforcement Learning by using an eco-system of agents: Results

 We also study the impact of the ordering function applied to the pool of agents.
 In the standard version, the agent that has solved the highest number of environments is tested first when looking at a new environment, based on the fact that an agent scoring high on generalization may have a better chance to solve the new environment.
 Another approach is to consider that the more environments an agent can solve, the more we may reach the limit of the neural network to solve new environments and that ordering by the reverse order may bring more performance.
-The results show that this has no impact on the performance of the eco-system approach (see Figure \ref{benchmark_minigrid}).
-In order to find the proper threshold for the Minigrid environment, the following experiment has been run using 3 options : 0.8, 0.85 and 0.9.
-(Figure \ref{threshold_change}) The results of the experiment indicate that changing the threshold does not have a significant impact on the result of the experiments.
+The results show that this choice has no impact on the performance of the eco-system approach (see Figure \ref{benchmark_minigrid_fourroom}).